descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 *"[Note 4: **The eﬀect of attempting to modify a string literal object is undefined.** — end note]"*

 This proposal aligns or adjusts literals not only with `C` compound literals but also with `C++` string literals.
 It too should be noted that `C++` is seemingly anbiguous on whether other literals are like string.
 Are array literals of `static storage duration`?
 What about if the array was of characters?
+What about string like literals such as std::string and std::string_view?

 <!--
 If currently unspecifed, this proposal favors making both native and custom literals that are constant expressions into `static storage duration`.